HiveTalk/swarm/README.md

 - Bouquet syncing is inconsistent, unclear why
 - Bouquet - there is a cors error on the bouquet on vercel but not on original bouquet

-WARNING: Swarm server is small, so we might run out of space, also max 100MB uploads
+WARNING: Swarm server is small, so we might run out of space, also max size per upload is 100MB

 Please do test it out as proof of concept